 Moses escorted me riding slowly to the next town and showed me a workshop with an air compressor.
 I asked for 22 PSI and it was inflated within seconds.
 I was on my way again!

+Despite the challenges en route to the Kenyan border, I made it!
 The border crossing into Kenya was fine.

 Then, heading towards Kimusu in Kenya, I could see large grey clouds and lightning ahead.
 I was hoping my turning, which was a few miles away, would be my escape route.
 It wasn't—it rained on me!